 Members of the public are invited to submit questions (subject to guidelines) to the Council, Committee Chairmen, the Leader and/or members of the Cabinet at meetings of full Council.

-Members of the public may submit representations (subject to guidelines) at meetings of the Full Council on any business specified in the agenda for the meeting, no later than 15 minutes before the start of the meeting.
+Members of the public may submit representations (subject to guidelines) at physical meetings of the Full Council on any business specified in the agenda for the meeting, no later than 15 minutes before the start of the meeting.

 Support officer: Democratic Services.
 03450 450 500 Email: email@example.com